markmi/acpphint/README.md

   (Added: 2023-Jul-27)

+- Add *.gp files for the new HoneyComb and WDK23 data.
+  (Added: 2023-Jul-29)

 Changes/removals
 - Update other_src_used/cpp_clockinfo.cpp to no longer
   use async, avoiding its potential policy consequences.
   This is associated with progressing to clang 16's libc++ that finally allows the alternative code in the form used.

+  Somewhat later: fix typos in instances of 2 variable names in some comments in some source files.

 - Update acpphint_src/acpphint_kernelrunners.cpp to no
   longer use async, avoiding its potential policy